kcenon/messaging_system/README.md

 ## ✨ Overview

-A **production-ready messaging system** built on modern C++20 with comprehensive support for enterprise messaging patterns.
+A **modern messaging system** built on C++20 with comprehensive support for enterprise messaging patterns.
 The system provides a complete messaging infrastructure with pluggable backends, advanced routing capabilities, and robust reliability features.

 ### 🎯 Key Features